Today we’re talking about how to applique with sewing machine.

 In this easy applique tutorial, I’ll show you how to applique on knit fabric.
 You’ll learn where to find great fabrics for appliaue, and we’ll chat about what kind of machine you need for sewing machine applique.

-We’ll finish up as I walk you through step by step how to applique with sewing machine.
+We’ll finish up as I walk you through step by step how to applique.

 Let’s get embellishing with appliqué!